Millimeter-Wave Circular Synthetic Aperture Radar Imaging: Experimental Results

 The experimental set-up is shown in Fig.~\ref{fig:set-up}.
 A $\rm 20 \; dbsm$ along with two $\rm 10 \; dbsm$ corner reflectors have been chosen as targets.
 To create the ROI shown in Fig.~\ref{fig:ROI}, we have chosen $0\leq \hat{R} \leq 4 \;m$ and $0^o\leq \hat{\theta} \leq 90^o$.

-Fig.~\ref{fig:radar_stepper} shows the radar mounted on the robot in close-up.
+Fig.~\ref{fig:radar_stepper}-(a) shows the radar mounted on the robot in close-up.
 The robot rotates the radar in a circular pattern.
-The distance from the center of the robot to the radar is $r = 13 \;cm$.
+The distance from the center of the robot to the radar is $\rm r = 13 \;cm$.
+Fig.~\ref{fig:radar_stepper}-(b) presents a schematic which shows the connection between the radar, the robot, and the laptop.